 System Latencies

 Service requests should be ingested, verified with respect to data, storage and compute availability (e.g. request satisfies system load requirements) and accepted within 10minutes threshold (5minutes goal).
 For accepted requests, final products should be saved to a designated archive within 24hrs threshold (8 hrs goal) of attempted resource allocation.
 Table 4 provides a list of latencies for a single product.
+Noinally, the same latencies apply to requests for table output spanning multiple products.
 The list includes latencies that are asynchronous or may not be required for a given instance, such as L2A Product generation.
 The list does not explicitly envision system caches for input and output products.

 Table 4.
 System latency requirements (hours:minutes).
 Note that some processes may be asynchronous or not required (e.g. L2A Product generation).